Camp Lejeune Water Contamination Lawsuit (October 2024)

 Military service members (primarily members of the Marine Corps) and their families who were exposed to polluted water at the Camp Lejeune Marine Corps base may have the opportunity to seek compensation for their personal injuries in a Camp Lejeune water contamination lawsuit against the United States government.

-Find our latest Camp Lejeune contaminated water update on December 1, 2023, and learn more about the pending lawsuits and whether you might be eligible for compensation.
+Read our latest Camp Lejeune contaminated water updates to learn more about the pending lawsuits and whether you might be eligible for compensation.

 Table of Contents